ZKirpichZ/MindGames/README.md

 # MindGames-with-C-
-Brain development games made in С#.
+Brain development games made in С# Win form.
 Has 6 games.